ag961/city-explorer/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 7/29/2021 1.06 - Feature 1: React repository is set up with API key and Netlify site is deployed.
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 7/29/2021 1.06 am - Feature 1: React repository is set up with API key and Netlify site is deployed.
+7/29/2021 4.30 am - Feature 2 complete: Displaying location, latitude and longitute.
+7/29/2021 7.30 am - Feature 3 complete: Displaying map image.
+CSS added.

 ## Credit and Collaborations